Which home emergency cover is right for me?

 Does home insurance cover home emergencies?

 A standard home insurance policy covers the cost of repairing the damage caused by the incident or replacing belongings.
 However, your home insurance policy wouldn’t generally cover the call-out of a qualified engineer in an emergency.
-Normally this would be something you would have to find and pay for in this situation, which can be costly.
+Normally, this would be something you would have to find and pay for in this situation, which can be costly.

-I rent my home, do I need Home Emergency Cover?
+I rent my home, do I need home emergency cover?

-You’re only eligible for Home Emergency Cover if you’re the homeowner.
-If you rent your property then your landlord may have Home Emergency Cover for landlords, which will make sure your home is covered if a problem arises.
+You’re only eligible for home emergency cover if you’re the homeowner.
+If you rent your property, then your landlord may have home emergency cover for landlords, which will make sure your home is covered if a problem arises.

 Can I get home emergency cover for a second home?

-If Home Cover sounds like something you’d like to explore further, then you’ve come to the right place.
-Whatever your home needs, we’ve got you covered with our Home Emergency Cover options.
+If home emergency cover sounds like something you’d like to explore further, then you’ve come to the right place.

-* BCIS© Research, September 2023 (prices include labour, parts, call-out charges and VAT)
+*BCIS© Research, September 2025 (prices include labour, parts, call-out charges and VAT)

 Share this post